benyeoh/grownup/klassterfork/README.md

         ```sh
         sudo apt-get install cuda-11-2
         ```
-    * If it complains of missing dependencies of `cuda-drivers`, you might have to manually install the right version of `cuda-drivers` that corresponds to your GPU driver version first.
-For example, `sudo apt-get install cuda-drivers=470.141.03-1`.
-Then try installing `cuda-11-2` again.
     * You might also need to install CuDNN v8.1:
         ```sh
         # Install development and runtime libraries (~4GB)